Nana Patekar: Early character roles (1978-1987)

-His debut film was Gaman (1978), after which he did several small roles in Marathi cinema.
-He did the role of Nathuram Godse in the British television series Lord Mountbatten: The Last Viceroy.
-He had notable roles in Aaj Ki Awaz (1984), Ankush (1986), Pratighaat (1987), Mohre (1987), Trishagni (1988), Awam (1987) and Sagar Sangam (1988).
+after which he did several small roles in Marathi cinema.
+He portrayed Nathuram Godse in the British television series Lord Mountbatten: The Last Viceroy (1986).
+He also played notable roles in Aaj Ki Awaz (1984), Ankush (1986), Pratighaat (1987), Andha Yudh (1987), Mohre (1987), Trishagni (1988), Awam (1987) and Sagar Sangam (1988).
+His performance in Andha Yudh earned him his first nomination for the Filmfare Award for Best Supporting Actor.

+Acclaimed actor (1988-2010)

-His performance in Mira Nair's Salaam Bombay!
-(1988) was praised.
-He was noticed by the mainstream Hindi Cinema for his portrayal of a crime lord in Parinda (1989), for which he won his first National Film Award for Best Supporting Actor and was also awarded the Filmfare Best Supporting Actor Award.
+During this period, his performance in Mira Nair's Salaam Bombay!
+(1988) earned him high praise.
+He also received widespread critical acclaim for his portrayal of a crime lord in the crime drama Parinda (1989), which earned him his first National Film Award for Best Supporting Actor and his first Filmfare Award for Best Supporting Actor.

-He turned director with his movie Prahaar (1991), co-starring Madhuri Dixit, for which he underwent training for his role as an Indian Army officer.
-His role in Angaar (1992) earned him the Filmfare Best Villain Award.
-He co-starred with industry veteran Raaj Kumar in Tirangaa (1993).
-He played a truant, gambling son in Krantiveer (1994), for which he won the National Film Award for Best Actor and also won the Filmfare Award and the Star Screen Awards.
-Patekar portrayed the character of a ghost in the children's film Abhay, which won two awards at the 42nd National Film Festival held in 1994.
-He co-starred with Rishi Kapoor in Hum Dono (1995).
-He played a sadist husband in Agni Sakshi (1996), a deaf father to Manisha Koirala in Khamoshi (1996), a gangster in Ghulam-E-Mustafa (1997), an honest, but maverick cop in Yeshwant (1997) and a schizophrenic in Wajood (1998).
+He then turned director for his film Prahaar: The Final Attack (1991), co-starring Madhuri Dixit, for which he underwent training for his role as an Indian Army officer.
+His role in Angaar (1992) earned him his first Filmfare Award for Best Villain.
+He co-starred alongside Shah Rukh Khan, Juhi Chawla and Amrita Singh in the romantic comedy Raju Ban Gaya Gentleman (1992) and alongside industry veteran Raaj Kumar in Tirangaa (1993), both of which earned him two consecutive nominations for the Filmfare Award for Best Supporting Actor.
+He played a truant, gambling son in Krantiveer (1994), for which he won the National Film Award for Best Actor, the Filmfare Award for Best Actor and the Screen Award for Best Actor.
+Patekar portrayed a ghost in the children's film Abhay (1994), post which he co-starred with Rishi Kapoor in Hum Dono (1995).
+He played a sadist husband in Agni Sakshi (1996), which earned him his second National Film Award for Best Supporting Actor, a deaf father to Manisha Koirala in Khamoshi: The Musical (1996), both of which earned him two nominations for the Filmfare Award for Best Actor, a gangster in Ghulam-E-Mustafa (1997), an honest, but maverick cop in Yeshwant (1997) and a schizophrenic in Wajood (1998).
 He co-starred with Amitabh Bachchan in Kohram (1999), where he played an undercover Indian Army intelligence officer chasing Bachchan's incognito.
 His other notable films of this decade were Yugpurush (1998) and Hu Tu Tu (1999).